ChrisZhu2050/chriszhu2050.github.io/README.md

           | 255 | 255 | FF | byte FF |

         - BPE
-          - characters, numbers and so on from Raw data
+          - Initialized with characters, numbers and so on from Raw data
         - WordPiece
-          - Characters with/without ##, numbers and so on from Raw data
+          - Initialized with basic letters and finallized with characters with/without **##**, numbers and so on from Raw data

           | TokenID | Character |
           |:----:|:----:|